Gerrit15/Spells5e/README.md

 but can also be spells that influence movement of enemies (Strings).

+##### What's next?
+I'm going to embark on creating a tui for these spells in rust soon, but first I will be going into a data analytics program by the name of PowerBI to see what I can see.
+What does that mean for this project?
+That means that I will be able to see if certain things are mispelled, and be able to provide lists of all the tags used

 ### The MIT License (MIT)
 #### Copyright (c) 2022 Gerrit15